Projects

 EV Incentivization

 SLO Climate Coalition’s College Corp Fellows, Maia Petrovic and Ryley Chase, surveyed 12 CCAs’ electric vehicle (EV) programs.
-A recording of the webinar is coming soon.
+Watch the recording of the informational webinar.

 Repurposing Phillips 66: Conceptual Desalination Environmental Constraints Analysis